 Soomeen Hahm, Igor Pantic, Gwyllim Jahn, Cam Newnham, Nick van den Berg, Hanjun Kim, Kiheung Kwon, Eri Sumitomo, Katerina Konstantinidou, Jakub Klaska

 Tallinn Architecture Biennale TAB 2019

-The site for the installation is the area in front of the Museum of Estonian Architecture in Tallinn city center.
-As usual the installation is displayed until the next biennale.
+The site for the installation was the area in front of the Museum of Estonian Architecture in Tallinn city center.
+As usual the installation was displayed until the next biennale.
 In 2022 the installation was relocated to the Krulli Quarter.

 Steampunk is a proposal for a pavilion made of steam-bent timber elements, using analogue tools augmented with the precision of mixed reality environments.
 It explores an adaptive design and fabrication system that is resilient to wide tolerances in material behavior and fabrication accuracy, occupying a fuzzy in-between that is neither purely ad-hoc nor purely automated.
 Steampunk explores a path to rethink applications and traditions of craft in pursuit of their evolution.